Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 What credit score do I need for a debt consolidation loan?

-Most lenders require a minimum credit score of 640-670 to qualify for a personal loan for debt consolidation, though some lenders accept scores as low as 580.
-However, to get competitive interest rates that make consolidation worthwhile, you'll typically need a score of at least 670.
-Borrowers with scores above 740 receive the best rates, often between 10-14% APR, while those with lower scores may face rates exceeding 25%.
+Most 2026 lenders require a minimum credit score of around 600 to qualify, with most looking for scores between 600 and 680 for standard approval.
+However, to get competitive interest rates, you'll typically need a score of at least 670.
+Borrowers with scores above 740 receive the best rates, often around 11-12% APR, while those with lower scores may face rates exceeding 25%.
 If your credit needs improvement, consider working on building your score before applying to secure better terms.

 Can I get a debt consolidation loan with bad credit?

 Yes, but your options are limited and rates will be significantly higher.
-Lenders like Upgrade and Avant accept credit scores in the 580-620 range, though you'll likely pay APRs of 25-35%.
+Lenders like Universal Credit accept scores as low as 560, while Upgrade and Avant work with scores around 600, though you'll likely pay APRs of 25-35%.
 At these rates, consolidation may not save you money compared to your current debts.
 Consider alternatives like secured loans using collateral, adding a co-signer with better credit, or working with nonprofit credit counseling agencies that offer debt management plans.
-These alternatives can provide more affordable solutions when traditional loans aren't accessible.

 How long does it take to get approved and receive funds?

 With online lenders, you can typically get approved within hours and receive funds within 1-2 business days after approval.
 Some lenders offer same-day funding if you apply early in the day with all required documents ready.
-Traditional banks and credit unions take longer—usually 3-7 business days or more—and may require in-person visits.
-Direct creditor payment features typically process within one business day of loan funding, ensuring your old debts are paid off quickly and reducing the risk of missed payments during the transition.
+Traditional banks and credit unions take longer, usually 3-7 business days or more, and may require in-person visits.
+Direct creditor payment features typically process within one business day of loan funding, ensuring your old debts are paid off quickly.

 Will consolidating my debt hurt my credit score?